davidmeredith/devsGuidebook/devGuidebook.md

 #### Structural Polymorphism and Duck Typing

-Some languages have have ‘Duck Typing,’ this is like using an interface at a call site (eg the type of a function parameter or return value), but *does not require you to explicitly define a contract on a type using scaffold code* such as `class A implements interfaceB` (Java) or `impl traitB for typeA` (Rust).
+Some languages have have ‘Duck Typing’ (e.g. Go, Py), this is like using an interface at a call site (eg the type of a function parameter or return value), but *does not require you to explicitly define a contract on a type using scaffold code* such as `class A implements interfaceB` (Java) or `impl traitB for typeA` (Rust) or a `with` scope function in conjunction with a context parameter (Kotlin).
 Instead, a particular type implicitly implements an interface if has the corresponding methods available: “if it walks and swims like a duck, it’s probably a duck,” otherwise an error is generated.
 If the type checking occurs at compile time, it is often called ‘Structural Typing/Polymorphism’ eg `Template` classes in C++ and in Go.
 If type checking occurs at runtime and produces runtime errors, it is called "Duck typing" which is more common in dynamic languages.

 >[!TIP]
 The ease and speed of development that duck typing brings is great for scripting and smaller code bases, but as the size and complexity of the code increases, I would advise using scaffolding code for stronger compile time type checking (for Pythonistas, you can always introduce static typing such as Python’s optional type hints, and for Go, see the code in the 'Go Example' above for a tip to check a type implements an interface).